XTRF system compliance with GDPR

-Additionally, it is be possible to archive Projects and Quotes, which moves all associated files (including those containing personal data) to an external location, where they can be safely deleted.
+Additionally, it is possible to archive Projects and Quotes, which moves all associated files (including those containing personal data) to an external location, where they can be safely deleted.
 Read more about archiving Projects and Quotes.

-Note: Invoices are a special case, because they are often required by the legal regulations to be stored for a longer period of time.
+Invoices are a special case, because they are often required by the legal regulations to be stored for a longer period of time.
 XTRF allows erasing Invoices independently from personal data upon request by the data owner.

 XTRF system can occasionally store some data (including personal data) internally for technical reasons (caches, logs etc.).
 All of these files are temporary and cleaned regularly, so any personal data are securely erased therefrom.

-Collecting and tracking consents from Clients and Vendors for processing their personal data
+Tracking consents from Clients and Vendors for processing their personal data

 GDPR requires a data controller to obtain consent from the owner for the processing of their personal data.
 Every consent needs to be:

 XTRF system can help you track the consents from your Clients and Vendors e.g. with the use of Custom Fields.
 You can name the Custom Field by the consent in question and introduce it as a checkbox or a simple Yes / No drop-down list scoped at Clients, Vendors or individual Contact Persons.
 Alternatively, you can use Categories to mark Clients and Vendors who have given you their data processing consents.

 Exporting personal data to a structured, commonly used and machine-readable format (CSV)